Ilia State University: History

+Its previous rectors include Gigi Tevsadze and Giga Zedania.
+Since 2022, the university is led by Nino Doborjginidze, a linguist.

 Study

-4 faculties of Ilia State University offer distinctive training in their respective directions and along with 30 large and small scale research institutes, centers and stations – create in-depth research opportunities in social sciences, humanities, business, law, life sciences, earth sciences, and hard sciences.
+The four faculties of Ilia State University offer distinctive training in their respective directions and along with 30 large and small scale research institutes, centers and stations – create in-depth research opportunities in social sciences, humanities, business, law, life sciences, earth sciences, and hard sciences.